Jewelryland/DataMining_IMDb/DB_Setup.md

 We are aware that –d is the directory where .gz files are located and –u is the database connection string for the MySQL database.
 A screenshot of the output is given below:

 ![Screenshot](Setup.png)

+Given a .sql file , to import into mysql on a local system - mysql -u username -p -h localhost databasename < filename.sql